Spyware Firms in Breach of Global Sanctions

 No government-sponsored spy agencies have been harmed in the making of this motion picture.

+No spy agencies in the world would directly identify who they are when they buy stuff from you.
+So how are you supposed to background check any of them?

 Not surprised, and having trouble being outraged.
-(Score:2)
+(Score:3)

 >Spy equipment producers are breaking laws and circumventing international sanctions by agreeing to sell stock to countries known for human rights abuses, and to clients who do not declare the end user -- meaning surveillance tools could easily fall into the hands of armed groups, corporations, governments cracking down on dissent, or opposition leaders,